susanw1/zscript/README.md

 ##### What Is It?

 Zscript ("zed-script", and formerly Zcode) is a simple text-based command/response system, designed to make it easy to control microcontrollers (MCUs) over various communications protocols, eg ethernet, serial ports or I2C.
 It is loosely inspired by G-code, the control language used by many automated machine tools.

+##### Project Status

+Pre-alpha!
+We're still putting it together.
+Release before end of 2023.

 ##### Key points